Skip to content

 Rishikesh is an abundant source of cultural and spiritual treasures.
 In January, they’re quieter, and you can take your time getting to know them.

-For students in the midst of a Yoga Teacher Training course, these are not simply tourist destinations but living classrooms; places where Indian spirituality and philosophy can be learned off the mat.
+For students in the midst of yoga teacher training, these are not simply tourist destinations but living classrooms – places where Indian spirituality and philosophy can be learnt off the mat.

 Triveni Ghat Rishikesh